Doris Sams: Life after baseball

 Following her baseball career, Sams returned home and accepted a good job offer as computer operator for the Knoxville Utility Board, where she worked for 25 years, retiring in 1979.

 Sams, who never married, was inducted into the Tennessee Sports Hall of Fame in 1970 and the Knoxville Hall of Fame in 1982.
 She also is part of the AAGPBL permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, opened in 1988, which is dedicated to the entire league rather than any individual player.
 Sams died on June 28, 2012, aged 85.

-She was inducted into *National Women's Baseball Hall of Fame in 2012.
+She was inducted into the *National Women's Baseball Hall of Fame in 2012.